How to Color Correct Old Photos?

 Use Clone Stamp for removing spots and scratches

-Finally, you can polish the result by adding a bit of style.
-Play around with 100+ photo effects: choose from Vintage, Quick Enhancements, Movies, etc. Just select a preset you like and it will be applied automatically.
-Decrease the effect strength by dragging the slider in the middle.
+Finally, you can polish the result by adding some style.
+Play around with over 130 photo effects: choose from Vintage, Quick Enhancements, Movies, and more.
+Just select a preset you like, and it will be applied automatically.
+Before we forget: you also can colorize black and white photos!
+The program will choose the colors on its own, though manual colorization is also possible.

 That’s it!
-We suggested 3 different ways for color correcting old photos without using Photoshop.
-Choose the one that’s the best for you, depending on your photo editing knowledge and free time.
-No matter what path you’ll take, you’ll nail the task with PhotoGlory!
+We've suggested 3 different ways to color correct old photos without using Photoshop.
+Choose the one that works best for you, depending on your photo editing knowledge and free time.
+No matter which path you choose, you’ll nail the task with PhotoGlory!

 Try PhotoGlory today!